Dear reader of ADxS.org, please excuse the disruption.

 Newborn Brown Norway rats, which are known for their long and healthy lifespan, were separated from their mother once for 24 hours on the 3rd day of life.
 At the age of 30 months, they differed considerably from the siblings that remained with their mother:

-The learning ability in animals that had been separated from their mother for 24 hours two and a half years earlier was either particularly good or particularly poor, but hardly average.
-In contrast, the majority of their siblings that had not been separated from their mothers had average learning ability and only some were good or poor learners (normal distribution).41
+The learning ability in animals that had been separated from their mother for a single 24-hour period two and a half years earlier was either particularly good or particularly poor, but barely average.
+In contrast, the majority of their siblings that had not been separated from their mothers had average learning ability and only some were good or poor learners (normal distribution).47

 3.3.
 Increased intelligence and sensitivity

-One study suspects a correlation between high intelligence (IQ 130 and above) and increased sensitivity.42
+One study suspects a correlation between high intelligence (IQ 130 and above) and increased sensitivity.48

 4. Delayed cortex maturation in ADHD as in giftedness

 Highly gifted people differ from normally gifted people in that the maturation of the cortex thickness is significantly delayed.
-This delayed development of cortex thickness is impressively similar to that of ADHD sufferers.1243
+This delayed development of cortex thickness is impressively similar to that of people with ADHD.1549

 The higher the giftedness, the later the first maximum cortex thickness is reached.
 In highly gifted people, the first maximum cortex thickness (approx. 4.85 mm) is reached at 11.1 years, in above-average (but not highly) gifted people (4.85 mm) at 9 years, in average and weakly gifted people (4.75 mm) at around 6 years.
-In ADHD sufferers, the peak of cortex thickness (4.85 mm) is reached at 10.5 years.
+In persons with ADHD, the peak of cortex thickness (4.85 mm) is reached at 10.5 years.

-The thinner the cortex, the greater the symptoms of inattention in ADHD.44
+The thinner the cortex, the greater the symptoms of inattention in ADHD.50

-In 8 to 15-year-old boys with ADHD, the cortical thickness was unchanged.45 Further studies confirm that the reduced volume in various brain areas observed in children with ADHD no longer persists in adulthood.46 This is consistent with the finding that only a later maturation of the brain volume maxima occurs.
+In 8 to 15 year old boys with ADHD, cortical thickness was unchanged.51 Further research confirms that the reduced volume in various brain areas observed in children with ADHD does not persist in adulthood.52 This is consistent with the finding that only a later maturation of the brain volume maxima occurs.

-From the fact that the amount of noradrenaline metabolites (NE degradation products) in the urine of ADHD sufferers normalizes with and further after puberty, parallel to the decrease in (child-typical) ADHD-HI symptoms, it is concluded that there is a brain maturation delay in ADHD.47
+From the fact that the amount of noradrenaline metabolites (NE degradation products) in the urine of people with ADHD normalizes with and further after puberty, parallel to the decrease in (child-typical) ADHD-HI symptoms, it is concluded that there is a brain maturation delay in ADHD.53

 Increased sensitivity, in turn, correlated very strongly with giftedness according to our earlier perception, although this is not covered by the current data known to us.

-As a result, the facts described reinforce the assumption of neurological similarities between gifted people and ADHD sufferers.
+As a result, the facts described reinforce the assumption of neurological similarities between gifted people and people with ADHD.

-5. Similar character traits of gifted people and ADHD sufferers
+5. Similar character traits of gifted people and people with ADHD

-In addition to the unpleasant symptoms, the ADHD specialist literature unanimously names a very typical bouquet of positive (character) traits of ADHD sufferers.
+In addition to the unpleasant symptoms, the ADHD specialist literature unanimously names a very typical bouquet of positive (character) traits of people with ADHD.

 It is interesting to note that the specialist literature on gifted people also identifies special character traits in gifted people.
-These positive characteristics mentioned in the specialist literature on ADHD on the one hand and giftedness on the other show a degree of similarity that can no longer be explained by chance.
+These positive characteristics mentioned in the specialist literature on ADHD on the one hand and giftedness on the other show an astonishing and impressive degree of similarity.

-Unfortunately, this correspondence is rarely discussed in the specialist literature.30.
+Unfortunately, this correspondence is rarely discussed in the specialist literature.36

 We have therefore begun to collect a detailed overview of the matching and differing traits, including the respective sources.
 However, the statements about traits in ADHD and giftedness are largely based on the subjective impression of the authors.
 Not all traits have been investigated in studies.

-One of our earlier working hypotheses was that these character traits may not come from ADHD or giftedness itself, but could be caused by increased sensitivity (as part of the construct of high sensitivity according to Aron).
+An earlier working hypothesis of ours was that these character traits may not come from ADHD or giftedness itself, but could be caused by increased sensitivity (as part of the construct of high sensitivity according to Aron).

 However, the hypothesis that giftedness also correlates with increased sensitivity (as part of the construct of high sensitivity according to Aron) was not supported by the data from the ADxS.org symptom test (n = 2,000, as of July 2020).